Beyond the yurt: Mongolian life in photos

 I had no real agenda or route in mind.

-I was then introduced to the Tsolmon Ireesui Foundation, which invited me to photograph within the inner city itself.
+I was then introduced to the j, which invited me to photograph within the inner city itself.

 This opened a whole new world as it granted me access to the private lives of locals.